How To Choose a Bank for Your Small Business

 Online-only Banks

-Online-only banks and banking solutions are a great fit for business owners that want to save on fees and don’t mind conducting all banking transactions online.
-With no brick-and-mortar banking locations, they lack support for features like cash deposits.
-Some online banks offer limited cash deposits through third-party businesses; however, this usually takes more time to process and often has associated costs.
+Online-only banks and banking solutions are a great fit for business owners who want to save on fees and don’t mind conducting all banking transactions online.
+With no brick-and-mortar banking locations, you won’t be able to visit a location if you have a problem with your account.

 ---|---|